Infants - bedtime habits; Children - bedtime habits; Sleep - bedtime habits; Well child care - bedtime habits

 - Spend quiet time with your child by rocking, walking, or simple cuddling.

-- Put the child in bed before he is deeply asleep.
-This will teach your child to go to sleep on his own.
+- Put your child in bed before they are deeply asleep.
+This will teach your child to go to sleep on their own.

 - Keep the room dark and quiet.
 Use night lights, if needed.